lukeod/vampiresurvivors-modding/arcana-system.md

 ```

 ### Event-Driven Architecture
-Game events trigger arcana checks, active arcanas respond to relevant events, and effects are applied based on arcana-specific logic.
+Inferred from code structure, game events appear to trigger arcana checks, active arcanas respond to relevant events, and effects are applied based on arcana-specific logic.

 ## Weapon Integration

 ### Arcana Detection in Weapons
-Weapons check for and respond to active arcanas:
+Based on code analysis, weapons appear to check for and respond to active arcanas:

 ```csharp
 // Check if a specific arcana is currently active